autonomous-viranjan/fast-data-driven-mpc/README.md

 A High-level sampling based planner generates a reference trajectory -- considering uncertainty in V2V communication.

-The aim of the EACC is safe longitudinal control while avoiding red light idling and optimizing fuel efficiency.
+The aim of the EACC is safe longitudinal control while avoiding red light idling and optimizing fuel efficiency -- all this, while being computationally efficient and thus real-time applicable.